zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

       Properties\Docker.targets
     ```

-1. 솔루션을 닫고 .xproj 파일에서 다음 줄을 제거합니다.
+1. Close the Solution and remove the following lines from the .xproj file:

     ```
       <DockerToolsMinVersion>0.xx</DockerToolsMinVersion>